 Sadako Sasaki was only two and a half years old when the atomic bomb exploded over her hometown Hiroshima on August 6, 1945.
 140,000 inhabitants were immediately dead or died within a few days, others seemed to have survived the first nuclear attack in history.
 Sadako also spent the following years of her childhood without any visible signs of radiation.
 But at the age of 12, she was caught up in the late effects of the atomic bombing.
 Sadako fell ill with leukaemia.

 A friend told her about the old Japanese belief: If you fold 1,000 cranes from paper using the origami technique, your heart's desire will be fulfilled.
 Sadako set to work and folded over 1,000 cranes.
 Nevertheless, she died of leukaemia in October 1956, shortly before her 13th birthday.
 A handful of tiny paper cranes, which she had folded with her last strength, were her only legacy.
 The family decided to carry the legacy of the deceased girl out into the world.
-The last five cranes from Sadako's hand were to be distributed among the five continents as a sign of peace.
-In September 2009 Sadako's younger brother brought the crane for the continent of Europe to the Peace Library in Stadtschlaining.
-Since then the crane is also part of the ASPR logo.
+In October 2009 Sadako's younger brother brought one crane to the Peacecity Stadtschlaining.
+Since then the crane is also part of the ACP logo.

 Even though Sadako's crane is only a few millimetres small, it stands as a symbol for the greatest dream of mankind: peace.
 It serves as a memorial against the madness of war and for a worldwide peaceful coexistence.